Soup's on! Warm up with soups from area spots

 Billed as a bowl of Ramen noodles with a miso soup base, slow-cooked pork belly, a boiled egg, sesame seeds and scallions, this dish is reminiscent of Top Ramen, but actually good.
 Plus, there’s more to it than just noodles, a flavor packet and a prayer.

 Its broth is salty and savory, and light but filling.
 The pork is flavorful and tender, and the tangled mess of wavy noodles is good to the last slurp.
-(And if ramen isn’t your thing, there’s other soups on the menu, too!)
+(And if ramen isn’t your thing, there are other soups on the menu, too!)

 Pho with rare steak and well-done brisket (No. 53)